antonboutkam/hurah-events/README.md

 - Move time consuming work to a separate background process.
 - Prevent slow or possibly unavailable resources from slowing down the performance of your system.

-> :warning: **No locking**: This package is intended as a simple solution for task delegation in situations where scaling won't be an issue.
-It assumes each handler for a specific task runs only once.
-Running multiple instances of the same handler concurrently may result in tasks being executed multiple times.

 ## Installation
 ```